PatchITSolutions/small-business-cybersecurity-toolkit/README.md

 Welcome to the Small Business Cybersecurity Toolkit, maintained by Patch IT.
 This repository contains free, practical resources to help small businesses enhance their cybersecurity posture.

+## NIST Alignment

+This guide is aligned with the National Institute of Standards and Technology (NIST) Risk Management Framework (RMF).
+It provides a comprehensive, flexible, risk-based approach to managing information security and privacy risk, tailored for small enterprises.
+By following this guide, you're implementing cybersecurity best practices recognized by one of the leading authorities in the field.

 ## Repository Contents

 - **Guides**: Easy-to-follow cybersecurity guides for small businesses